TCashion/PersonalWebsite/README.md

 ## Features:

+* ### Blog
+     I created this blog not only to showcase my personal writing samples, but also to demonstrate the filter function and unique styling that I created to display the various stories.
+The format of the post previews (round images that alternate from left to right) is the same as the *portfolio* page, however only the *blog* page has the filter function to sort through story types.

 * ### GameBoard
     *  #### Tic-Tac-Toe
          I created the first version of this tic-tac-toe game prior to starting my software engineering immersive with General Assembly.
 Upon starting the SEI, I quickly saw that I had made some practical errors in implementing the game, so as a project I refactored the functionality using the principles and best practices I picked up at GA.